lubieniebieski/lubieniebieski.github.com/content/posts/2023/03/urls-1.md

   - culture
 ---

 I didn't want to spend eternity on figuring out a clever name, so we start with "URLs".
 Below you will find links I collected recently.
 As bonus to these links, you can find my commentary/description / recommendation.
-Enjoy the URLs!
+Enjoy the first edition of **The URLs**!

 ## Theme: Are we going back to the earlier days of the web?